-Installing the Kaleido Software Upgrade
+Installing a Kaleido Software Upgrade

 Upgrade packages are available by download.
+The format of the file should be firmware-V.V.N.NNN.zip (V= version, N= build number).
 See Software and Firmware Updates, on page 12.
 The upgrade package contains:

-- the Kaleido Software Upgrade Manager application is required to upgrade the KMX-4911 multiviewer. - one or more Kaleido Software operating system (.os, .zip, or .run) files. - iControl drivers that are needed to update the card. - upgrade documentation.
+- the Kaleido Software Upgrade Manager application is required to upgrade the KMX-49N1 multiviewer. - one or more Kaleido Software operating system (.os, .zip, or .run) files. - iControl drivers that are needed to update the card. - upgrade documentation.

-If you do not have the upgrade package, contact Grass Valley Technical Support (see Grass Valley Technical Support, on page 138).
+If you do not have the upgrade package, contact Grass Valley Technical Support (see Grass Valley Technical Support, on page 152).